Roasted Garlic and Tomato Bread

 - 2 tablespoons extra virgin olive oil

-- 4 medium tomatoes, cut in half and roasted, seeded and skins removed
+- 6 medium Roasted Tomatoes, seeded and skins removed

 - 1 head roasted garlic